-136 Delaware Study at 29.
-As discussed infra at 42, the Mid-Atlantic Area National Interest Electric Transmission Corridor has recently been approved and will include Delaware.
+Delaware Study at 29.
+As discussed infra at 47, the Mid-Atlantic Area National Interest Electric Transmission Corridorwas approved in October 2007 and includes Delaware.

-137 Burcat et al. at 6.
+Burcat et al. at 6.
 Congestion was one of the issues addressed in the 2002 merger between PEPCO and Delmarva.
 Order No. 5941, at 79-81.

-138 Vantage Consulting, Inc., Report to the Delaware Public Service Commission Regarding the Purchase of Full Requirements Wholesale Service for Fixed Price Standard Offer Service Customers, at 9.
+Vantage Consulting, Inc., Report to the Delaware Public Service Commission Regarding the Purchase of Full Requirements Wholesale Service for Fixed Price Standard Offer Service Customers, at 9.

-139 Interview with Janis Dillard, Regulatory Policy Administrator, and David Bloom, Public Utilities Analyst, Delaware Public Service Commission (Sept.
+Interview with Janis Dillard, Regulatory Policy Administrator, and David Bloom, Public Utilities Analyst, Delaware Public Service Commission (Sept.
 17, 2007).